fmasion/playHazelCache/README.md

 Why Shouldn't I use this plugin ?

 * Because adding more stuff in my stack is hype…
 * If you have a very big amount of data to store : ehCache stores data off-heap.
 It allows to store gigabytes without performence and GC problems.
-This functionality is only available on Hazelcast commercial version for now. ;-(
+This functionality is only available with Hazelcast `commercial version` for now. ;-(

 ## Cluster wide cache